Cancer · Reg 1125038

 Donate

-TARGET OVARIAN CANCER is a registered charity (no. 1125038) working in disability across the United Kingdom.
+Target Ovarian Cancer is a registered charity (no. 1125038) working in cancer across the United Kingdom.
 Its latest Charity Commission filing directs 71% of spending to charitable activities, holding roughly 5 months of reserves, though its recent accounts were filed late.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-TARGET OVARIAN CANCER has a Clarity Score of 80 out of 100 on CharityCompare (3 stars, Good).
+Target Ovarian Cancer has a Clarity Score of 75 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1125038.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2021: total income £3.9m, with 71% of expenditure on charitable activities.
+Primary cause area: Cancer.
+Latest accounts year 2024: total income £1.7m, with 71% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 5 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .